 VIDIZMO offers an easy-to-use YouTube-like portal to stream both live and on-demand videos, offers all of the benefits mentioned above, and helps you harness the potential of video content in your workplace.

 VIDIZMO is a complete enterprise video platform that you can use for all video use cases - whether it's conducting a live event, or streaming training videos to employees internally, creating a video archive or securely sharing confidential meeting recordings.
 You can use one system to do it all.
 You can define for every video as to who can access them and more.

-You can contact us to set up a cloud video streaming solution or learn more by visiting our website.
+You can contact us to set up our cloud video streaming solution or learn more by visiting our website.